 So what causes progesterone deficiency?

-The most common causes of low progesterone are chronic stress, over or under-exercise, and xenoestrogens, which are chemicals in synthetic hormones, animal products, and plastics that mimic estrogen.
-Unfortunately, xenoestrogens are replete in our food sources and environment, and when we ingest them, our bodies sense higher estrogen levels--another important reproductive hormone--and throw our entire reproductive health out of whack.
+The most common causes of low progesterone are chronic stress, over or under-exercise, and xenoestrogens, which are chemicals in synthetic hormones, animal products, and plastics that mimic oestrogen.
+Unfortunately, xenoestrogens are replete in our food sources and environment, and when we ingest them, our bodies sense higher oestrogen levels--another reproductive hormone--and throw our entire reproductive health out of whack.

 Another factor for low progesterone is being in perimenopause and menopause, so adding a little ghee to one’s diet might be helpful here.
 Read on yo understand...